gnachman/iterm2-website/source/_includes/documentation-triggers.md

 Triggers have a regular expression, an action, an optional parameter, and may be marked as *Instant*.

 #### Regular Expression
 Regular expressions conform to the <a href="http://userguide.icu-project.org/strings/regexp">ICU regular expressions</a> rules.
 Text that is written to the screen including the BEL control code are sent to the regex matcher for evaluation.
 Only one line at a time is matched.
 By default, matching is performed when a newline or cursor-moving escape code is processed.
-Lines longer than 1024 characters are truncated at the 1024th character for performance reasons.
+If a line is very long, then only the *last* three wrapped lines are used (that is, the last three lines as seen on the display).
+This is done for performance reasons.
+You can change this limit in Advanced Preferences &gt; Number of screen lines to match against trigger regular expressions.

 #### Actions
 The following actions are available: